boyugou/boyugou.github.io/index.md

 {% include_relative _includes/publications.md %}

 ## News
 - **[Oct.
+2024]** I will attend EMNLP’24 at Miami.
+Looking forward to discussions about agents and foundation models.
+- **[Oct.
 2024]** Released [UGround](https://osu-nlp-group.github.io/UGround/), a new SOTA GUI visual grounding model that empowers entirely vision-only GUI agents by a new & generic SeeAct-V framework.
 Have a try with our [live demo](https://huggingface.co/spaces/orby-osu/UGround)!
 - **[Jan.
 2024]** Released [SeeAct](https://twitter.com/ysu_nlp/status/1742398541660639637), a generalist web agent powered by GPT-4V.
 More sophisticated web agents are on the way!
 (Accepted at ICML 2024)
 - **[Aug.
 2023]** Joined OSU, and am honored to work in OSUNLP Group.